Notice of intended prosecution and offence

 Q - What if I recently sold the vehicle?

 A - Please complete the details of who you have sold the vehicle to on the reverse of the Notice of Intended Prosecution and return.
 If you have not informed the DVLA of the sale by completing the appropriate part of the V5 registration document, you remain responsible for the vehicle.
+Not notifying DVLA of any changes to any details relating to the registered keeper is an offence in itself.

 Q - What if I ignore correspondence about an alleged offence?